Dunn, North Carolina

-Dunn is the largest city of Harnett County, North Carolina, United States.
-The population was 9,263 at the 2010 census, and an estimated 9,718 in 2018.
-It is the anchor city of the Dunn Micropolitan Area, population 114,678 (2010 census), which consists of Harnett County and is a part of the greater Raleigh–Durham–Cary Combined Statistical Area (CSA) as defined by the United States Census Bureau.
+Dunn is the most populous city of Harnett County, North Carolina, United States.
+The population was 8,446 at the 2020 census.
+It is, along with Harnett County, part of the Anderson Creek, NC Micropolitan Statistical Area, which is also included in the Raleigh-Durham-Cary, NC Combined Statistical Area.

 History

 Originally called "Lucknow", what would become present-day Dunn was a sleepy hamlet compared to Averasborough, a much larger city on the Cape Fear River.
 After the Battle of Averasborough in 1865, most residents from Averasborough left for Lucknow, renamed "Dunn" in 1873.

 The city of Dunn was incorporated on February 12, 1887, at which time it was a logging town and a turpentine distilling center.
 The name honors Bennett Dunn, who supervised the construction of the railway line between Wilson and Fayetteville.

 The Dunn Commercial Historic District, Harnett County Training School, Kenneth L. Howard House, Lebanon, Gen. William C. Lee House, John A. McKay House and Manufacturing Company, and John E. Wilson House are listed on the National Register of Historic Places.

 The city's former mayor, Oscar Harris, died when walking around the city.
 He was 80.